camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 So far, we have seen that shared resources are a useful pattern if tenants have the same process definition.
 The advantage is that we do not have to deploy the same process definitions once per tenant.
 Yet, in many real world applications, the situation is somewhat in between: tenants share *mostly* the same process definitions, but there are some tenant specific variations.

 A common pattern of how to deal with this is to extract the tenant-specific behavior in a separate process which is then invoked using a call activity.
-Tenant specific decision logic using decision tables using a business rules task are also common.
+Tenant specific decision logic (i.e. decision tables) using a business rules task are also common.

-To realize this, the call activity or decision task needs to select the correct process definition to invoke based on the tenant id of the current process instance.
+To realize this, the call activity or business rule task needs to select the correct definition to invoke based on the tenant id of the current process instance.
 The [Shared Resources Example](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/tenant-identifier-shared-definitions) shows how to achieve this.

 See also: